SarahMcN25/programming_for_D.A.project/README.md

 <br>

 ## **How to contribute to this project**
-If you have any queries or would like to contribute to this project please contact me [here](G00398343@gmit.ie).
+If you have any queries or would like to contribute to this project please contact me via email:

+G00398343@gmit.ie

 <br>